ibm-cloud-docs/EventStreams/connecting_es.md

 Read the following information about how to obtain these details.
 Ensure that you complete the appropriate steps for your instance.

-For information about how to connect to {{site.data.keyword.messagehub}} if you use the now deprecated Classic plan, see [Connecting by using the Classic plan](/docs/EventStreams?topic=EventStreams-connecting_classic).

 ## Overview
 {: #connect_enterprise}